 Razorback Softball Camps

-Mike Larabee enters his fifth season as the head coach of the University of Arkansas softball team.
-He was hired to lead the program prior to the 2009-10 season and has guided the Razorbacks to back-to-back appearances in NCAA Regional finals during the past two seasons.
+Mike Larabee enters his sixth season as the head coach of the University of Arkansas softball team.
+He was hired to lead the program prior to the 2009-10 season and has guided the Razorbacks to two appearances in NCAA Regional finals during the past three seasons.

 In the first four years of his career at Arkansas, Larabee has seen the Razorbacks garner nine All-SEC honors spread among five student-athletes including Freshman of the Year accolades for Devon Wallace in 2012 and Scholar-Athlete of the Year recognition for Jessica Bachkora in 2010.
 Wallace, the first SEC Freshman of the Year in program history, was also named to the All-SEC First Team and All-Freshman Team in 2012.